Accounting policies

 Other intangible assets with an indefinite useful life are carried at cost and are mainly capitalised brand names.
 Brand names are not amortised because they have been established in the market for a number of years and there is no foreseeable end to their useful life.
 In accordance with IAS 36, they are tested for impairment at least once a year or whenever there are indications that the asset might be impaired.
 The impairment test is performed in the same way as the impairment test for goodwill.
 Assessments of indefinite useful life are carried out in every period.

-The Voltas brand name at KION India, which is allocated to the Other segment, is subject to a usage right with a contractually limited term and it will therefore be amortised over its useful life.
+The Voltas brand name at KION India, which has been allocated to the LMH segment since 1 January 2015, is subject to a usage right with a contractually limited term and it will therefore be amortised over its useful life.
+Previously KION India and its Voltas brand name were included in the Other segment.

 Development costs are capitalised if the following can be demonstrated: